Professor Louise Howard

 Professor Sylvia Walby

-Professor Walby OBE will be joining City, University of London, on 1 March 2019.
+Professor Walby OBE is a Professor of Sociology at City University.
 She has been a Distinguished Professor of Sociology at Lancaster University, UNESCO Chair in Gender Research and Director of the Violence and Society UNESCO Centre.
-At City, University of London, she will continue to direct the Violence and Society Centre.
+At City, University of London, she continues to direct the Violence and Society Centre.
 She is working on new measurement methods that make the extent of gender-based violence visible.
 This includes analysis of the Crime Survey for England and Wales, showing the recent increase in violent crime is driven by domestic violent crime against women.
 Further work includes: a review of rape policy; measuring trafficking in human beings; and costing the impact of violence on society.

 As part of the network, Professor Walby will lead the Measurement stream with a primary focus on measuring Domestic and Sexual Violence.